 What to do:

-– Consider sewer lines & storm drain video inspections.: This will give you a better understanding about the condition of your pipes.
-Plumbing video inspections reduces the time it takes to locate the pipe that may require repair and prevents an unnecessary excavation.
+– Consider sewer lines & storm drain video inspections.: This will give you a better understanding of the condition of your pipes.
+Plumbing video inspections reduce the time it takes to locate the pipe that may require repair and prevents an unnecessary excavation.

 What to do: